mjordan/islandora_restricted_datastreams/README.md

 The original use case for this module was that site admins wanted to store potentially sensitive information in a specific datastream, and they wanted to allow only users who had a particular Drupal role to access the datastream.

-The module provides a relatively lightweight way to control access to specific datastreams.
-It does this by relying on Drupal's access control mechanisms and does not use XACML policies.
+This module restricts access to the datastreams by relying on Drupal's access control mechanisms and does not use XACML policies.

 ## Requirements